 This component is divided into 3 projects:

-1 – Set up the 3D EOS rooms within the AGIS! orthopedic clinic
+1 – Modernize the orthopedic clinic

-3 – Create a multimodal, playful and immersive environment within the clinic
+3 – Create an immersive environment